 The trackpad on your MacBook can be a wonderful way to navigate and get your work done.
 But at the same time, it can be a bit annoying, mostly if you’re not using it and hit it by mistake.

-There is a very easy to way to avoid this problem.
-Here’s how to automatically disable the trackpad when a mouse, or wireless trackpad, is connected on Mac.
+There is a very easy way to avoid this problem.
+Here’s how to automatically disable the trackpad when a mouse, or wireless trackpad, is connected to Mac.

 Once you do this, give it a test.
-No matter what you do on your built-in trackpad, it won’t make a difference.
-Now, all of your clicks will come from your mouse, or wireless trackpad if you prefer.
+It won’t make a difference no matter what you do on your built-in trackpad.
+All your clicks will come from your mouse or wireless trackpad if you prefer.

 Have you ever hit your trackpad by mistake, and it caused a big problem?
 If so, and you use a mouse instead of your trackpad, then this setting is just what you need to make sure it doesn’t happen again.